 August is approaching (where has summer gone?), which means it’s almost time to register for the ISEE (Independent School Entrance Exam).
 ISEE test sites fill up quickly, so read our tips on how to plan accordingly.
 It’s important to note that this is not a one-size-fits-all process and that the suggestions below are general guidelines.
 If you have any questions, don’t hesitate to contact us.

-- Set a reminder on your calendar to log on to the registration website the morning of July 31.
+- Set a reminder on your calendar to log on to the registration website on the morning of August 3rd.

 - Consider the test format that is best for your student.
 Students can test in-person on paper at a school site or in-person online at a Prometric testing center.
 It is possible that Prometric testing centers will be more likely to be open with social distancing than schools in some areas.

 - The ISEE has implemented an at-home remote proctored online test.
 Students will sign up through the normal registration process and select ProProctor to choose this option.

 - Before registering, make sure you’ve taken note of the application deadlines for any of the schools you’re considering.

 - We suggest you register for two tests on August 3—one in November and one in December*.
 Keep in mind that students are permitted to take the ISEE once per “testing season.”
 The current seasons applicable to 2020 applicants are Fall (August–November) and Winter (December–March).